A wolf ready to battle for alpha dominance. A fae bearing inexplicable wolf-sign. A vile alpha wolf who wants Natalie’s futurist gifts all to himself.

 Grant narrowed his gaze at Ryan.
 “Revel didn’t mind taking the wolves?”

-In the pit below, nine female wolves, in full-fur, were running a coordinated drill, leaping over each other, circling back, rolling to leap once more.
-He’d taught them at least thirty drills and the women of his pack, in rotation, ran them.
+In the pit below, the wolves, leaped over each other, circled back, then rolled to leap once more.
+Grant had taught them at least thirty drills.
 He wanted the females to be able to elude pursuing males of rogue packs or even Kryder and his men.
 Savage Territory lived up to its name.

-He also ran drills with the males of the pack.
-One day, he’d beat Kryder in a dominance fight.
+One day, Grant would challenge Kryder to a dominance fight and take over the pack.
 But Kryder wouldn’t give up the pack without a war.
 Grant had been preparing the Meldorin wolves for that day.
 He just wished like hell it would arrive sooner than later, but he was in no way ready to challenge Kryder in the sandpit.
 Kryder was still the stronger, more powerful wolf.

 Grant moved to stand at the top of the small arena behind the uppermost row of seats some forty feet above the pit.
 He wanted to see the women in action from the higher vantage.
 Ryan followed him.